mecls/EmailAgent/README.md

 or modifies mail — read-only scope and no action tools are the core safety property.

-> Built per `../miraside/docs/email-agent-build-strategy.md`. `miraside` is a
-> reference for patterns only — **never** a runtime dependency.
-This product has
-> its own Supabase project, Google OAuth client, and deploy.

 ## Stack

 Next.js 16 (App Router, React 19, TS strict, Tailwind v4) · Supabase (Postgres +